-Speechling is an online language study tool that offers language students a way to get coaching on their pronunciation in French, Spanish, English, and Chinese.
-While it doesn’t teach vocabulary or grammar, it does hone in on the thing that’s most often overlooked by other tools and does an excellent job of it.
+Speechling is an online language study tool that offers language students a way to get coaching on their pronunciation in French, Spanish (both European and Latin American), English, Japanese, Korean, German, Italian, Portuguese, Russian, and Chinese.
+While it’s not a comprehensive language course, it does hone in on the thing that’s most often overlooked by other tools and does an excellent job of it.

 My Experience Using Speechling

 In order to form an opinion on Speechling, I decided to try it out extensively.
-In my first day alone, I made 140 recordings.
-I enjoyed getting into the content and having the chance to speak without the pressure of a realtime conversation.
+On my first day alone, I made 140 recordings.
+I enjoyed getting into the content and having the chance to speak without the pressure of a real-time conversation.

 It was fun working through the sentences, too.
 They’re practical and I found myself jotting things down to remember later on.
 The topics include everything from asking for help to basic questions, money to personal questions, and administrative to health.
 My favorite option, however, was one of the two Speechling Conversations features – Answer the Question.
 Not only do you get feedback on pronunciation, but the coaches occasionally correct any mistakes in grammar or word order when offering feedback on the answers that you come up with.